astrowp/docs/acf.md

 **2. Labels and Visibility**

-You can leave the default settings for these.
+You can leave the default settings.

 **3. URLs**